FOR THE SOLUTION VIDEO TO THE FIRST CHALLENGE, PLEASE SCROLL TO THE BOTTOM OF THIS PAGE!

 - Financial costs (e.g. tickets, possible repairs, food, lodging, …)

-- Social advantages and disadvantages (e.g. meeting new and interesting people along the way, being able to take a detour, …)
+- Social advantages and disadvantages (e.g. meeting new and interesting people along the way, health considerations, being able to take a detour, …)

 - Cultural opportunities (e.g. is there anything along the way that they should see?
 How can they best include such opportunities?)